 A few questions on the form require extra attention, as follows (referring to the 02/04/19 version of the form):

-Part I, questions on “current immigrant status” and “expires on.”
+Part 1, questions on “Current Nonimmigrant Status” and “Expiration Date.”
 You should be able to find this information on your I-94.
 For example, if you entered as a vocational student, your “status” would be “M-1.”
-The I-94 will also show a date in most cases; though it may say “D/S” for duration of status if you’re a student.
+The I-94 will also show a date in most cases; though it might say “D/S” for duration of status if you’re a student.
 That simply means that you can stay until your studies are completed.
 But if you’re no longer studying, then you are out of status and expected to leave the United States.

-Part II.
+Part 2.
 This should be self-explanatory, but make sure to mention your family members if they received visas to accompany you to the United States (for example, if you received an F-1 visa and they received F-2s).
 They too can receive extensions through your filing of this form, but they each need to attach a separate Form I-539A and pay a separate “biometrics” (fingerprints and photo) fee, just as you must pay the base filing fee and your own biometrics fee.

 Part 4: If your passport will expire while you are in the U.S. after being granted the extension or change of status, you will need to renew it.
 The passport must remain valid for at least six months beyond your departure date.
 And it’s important to be able to enter a foreign address here, so that USCIS doesn’t think you have pulled up roots and are attempting to live permanently in the United States (a violation of the required “nonimmigrant intent”).

-In Part 4, Question 3, you should be able to answer “No” to all the questions.
+In Part 4 Questions 3-5, you should be able to answer “No” to all the questions.
 If you answer “Yes” to any, you are most likely inadmissible, and will not receive a visa.
 The exception is that certain visa categories allow dual intent for people seeking labor-based visas, including the H-1B, L, and O-1 visas.
 Consult a lawyer for any other situation where your answer is yes, particularly for the criminal background questions and question about having worked in the United States.
 If you are in the U.S. on a J-1 visa, you should also consult a lawyer, as your rights to change your status are complex and limited.

 If including family members in your application, be sure to submit a separate I-539A form and pay the biometrics fee for each family member, as noted above.

 Again, you’ll need to pay careful attention to the instructions.
 In most cases, you’ll need to supply: